swestastic/Ising_NLCE/README.md

 After calculating all possible clusters for an order (the number in "Total Clusters (naive)"), we then remove redundant clusters to reduce us to the number of clusters in "Symmetrically Distinct", which are then used to calculate clusters for the next order.

+### Topologically Distinct Cluster Creation

+Because there are significantly fewer topologically distinct clusters per order, it makes sense to use those if we can.
+Our approach for this is to calculate an adjacency matrix for each symmetrically distinct cluster, and determine if it is topologically the same as any other clusters.
+This implementation uses the package [igraph](https://python.igraph.org/en/stable/) for this, which is very fast and takes a lot of the difficult work out of our hands.
+For an additional speed boost, we calculate an md5 hash value to easily rule out some clusters.
+If a cluster has a unique hash value, then it will always be topologically distinct from all other clusters.
+If the hash value is shared by multiple clusters, then we check all of the clusters for isomorphism using igraph.

 ### Multiplicity Calculation

 The multiplicity of a cluster, $L(c)$, is given by the number of different ways a certain cluster can be orientated in the lattice, ignoring specific site locations.
 These are called **embeddings**.
 As discussed previously, we have 2 distinct order 2 clusters:

 $[(0,0), (0,1)], [(0,0), (1,0)]$.

 If we examine the clusters, we see that they are effectively the same cluster, just rotated $90\degree$.
 This means they are **not symmetrically distinct**.
 Symmetrically distinct clusters are clusters which cannot be created by transformations and translations of other symmetrically distinct clusters on the lattice through rotations and/or mirroring.
 The multiplicity for each cluster is given by its number of unique embeddings.
-For order 2, these two clusters yield 1 symmetrically distinct cluster with a multiplicity of 2.
+For order 2, these two clusters yield 1 symmetrically distinct cluster with a multiplicity of $2$.

+When using topologically distinct clusters, if we find that two or more clusters are topologically the same, then we reduce those down to one cluster and combine the multiplicities of the symmetrically distinct topologically identical clusters.
+For example, the two order 3 clusters have multiplicities of $2$ (straight line) and $4$ (L-shape).
+These can be reduced to one cluster with a multiplicity of $2+4=6$

 ### Bond Calculation